Convexity: Concept and Calculation

 Duration captures the linear relationship between bond prices and yields—the first derivative of the price function.
 Convexity captures the curvature—the second derivative.
 The bond price-yield relationship isn’t a straight line; it curves.
 That curvature is convexity.

 For option-free fixed-rate bonds, convexity is always positive.
 This creates an asymmetric benefit: prices rise more than duration predicts when yields fall, and prices fall less than duration predicts when yields rise.
-The durable lesson: positive convexity is your friend.
+The lesson worth internalizing: positive convexity is your friend.
 You gain more on the upside and lose less on the downside than a linear model suggests.

 Source: CFA Institute, 2025.
 Yield-Based Bond Convexity and Portfolio Properties.